 Ticks climb onto people when people brush against them — ticks do not jump or fly.
 Ticks are usually found on or in:

 - leaf litter

 - wooden picnic benches

 - on the ends of tall grasses

 To avoid tick bites, use EPA-registered insect repellent and walk in the middle of an outdoor trail or pathway to avoid coming in contact with ticks.

 The different life stages of ticks are active during different times of the year.
-For example, for the western blacklegged tick that can carry Lyme disease, the immature nymphs are most active in spring and early summer, and the adult ticks are most active from fall through early spring.
+For example, for the western blacklegged tick that can carry Lyme disease, immature nymphs are most active in spring and early summer, and adult ticks are most active from fall through early spring.
 There is a risk for tick bites during all times of the year in California, so it is recommended that repellent be used to prevent tick bites when going outside into areas with ticks during any time of the year.